Home > How to Tips

 English

-Summary: A complete tutorial on how to dual boot two versions of macOS on your Mac.
-You can run macOS Ventura with the macOS Monterey/Big Sur/Catalina on the same Mac.
+Summary: A complete tutorial on how to dual-boot two versions of macOS on your Mac.
+You can run macOS Sequoia with macOS Sonoma/Monterey/...on the same Mac.

-how to dual boot two versions of macOS
+how to dual two macOS versions on Mac

-Apple introduced the latest macOS - macOS 13 Ventura at the opening keynote of WWDC 2022.
-And the public version was finally released on October 24, 2022.
-If you want to safely install the macOS Ventura on your Mac, you'd better install the macOS on a separate APFS volume without affecting your previous data.
+Apple introduced the latest macOS version, macOS Tahoe, at the opening keynote of WWDC 2025.
+If you want to safely install the macOS Tahoe beta and not give up the early version on your Mac, you'd better install the macOS on a separate APFS volume without affecting your previous data.

-Then you can boot Mac from two versions of macOS, the macOS Ventura, and another Monterey/Big Sur/Catalina.
-Besides, running two versions of macOS on the same Mac is necessary if you want to test software on different macOS, continue to use certain applications with the compatible macOS to avoid the "This package is incompatible with this version of macOS" error, etc. Here, we will walk you through detailed steps to dual boot two macOS versions.
+Then you can boot Mac from two versions of macOS, the beta version, and another macOS.
+Besides, running two versions of macOS on the same Mac is necessary if you want to test software on different macOS, continue to use certain applications with a compatible macOS, etc. Here, we will walk you through detailed steps to dual boot two macOS versions.

-There are some essential preparations you should make so that you can successfully dual boot Mac from two versions of macOS.
+There are some essential preparations you should make so that you can successfully dual-boot boot Mac with two versions of macOS.

-1. Free up space on Mac.
+• Free up space on Mac.
 Installing a second macOS will occupy gigabytes of storage space.
-Therefore, you need to make more space on your hard drive for the new macOS.
-You can delete unwanted files, uninstall unused applications, move large files to an external hard drive, etc. Try iBoysoft Magic Menu to uninstall apps with Transfer files to the external hard drive.
+You can delete unwanted files, uninstall unused applications, clear cache and cookies, move large files to an external hard drive, etc.

-2. Back up your Mac.
-Whatever the changes you will make on your Mac hard drive, you'd better back up your Mac in the first place to avoid data loss caused by accidental misoperations or other errors.
+• Back up your Mac.
+Whatever changes you are going to make on your Mac's hard drive, you'd better back up your Mac in the first place to avoid a data loss caused by accidental misoperations or other errors.
 If something goes wrong, you can retrieve lost data with the created backup and restore Mac with Time Machine.

 Add a new volume for the second macOS

 You need to create a new volume to install the second macOS.
 And there are two scenarios.
-Suppose you are running macOS High Sierra and later versions of macOS, which use APFS.
-In that case, you can straightforwardly add an APFS volume with the current volumes and data remaining unaffected thanks to the Space Sharing feature of APFS.
+If you are running macOS High Sierra and later versions of macOS, which use APFS, you can straightforwardly add an APFS volume with the current volumes and data remaining unaffected, thanks to the Space Sharing feature of APFS.

-On Mac running older macOS or even Mac OS X, you have to create a new partition to install a second macOS.
-But it will wipe all the contents on your drive, therefore, backup your Mac before you partition the drive.
+On a Mac running an older macOS or even Mac OS X, you have to create a new partition to install a second macOS.
+But it will wipe all the contents on your drive; therefore, backup your Mac before you partition the drive.

 Add an APFS volume in Disk Utility: